saadl27/PuckoPolis/README.md

 ```

+- This should create a local version of the remote TP1_Exercise branch and give you access to all the files of this lab;

-- Don't forget to push this branch with the upstream enabled to your origin remote
+- Don't forget to push this branch with the upstream enabled to your origin remote;

 - Once on this branch `TP3_Exercise`, normaly the `e-puck2_main-processor` library has certainly not yet been linked and `ST` library from previous TP is still linked.
 Then you must: